Skip to main content

 Can international students apply to the UChicago Summer Session?

 Yes, international high school and undergraduate students are encouraged to apply to the UChicago Summer Session.
-Summer 2023 will offer both remote and residential courses.
-Students need to take a residential course in order to be eligible for a student visa.
+Summer 2024 will offer both remote and residential courses.
+Students who apply for a residential course (e.g. Immersion, RIBS, or Stones & Bones) must apply by the March 5 deadline in order to be eligible for a student visa.
+Please view our guidelines on visas.

-Do you require TOEFL scores for international students?
+Do you require English proficiency scores for international students?

 If students meet the above conditions for eligibility, they should submit a written request for a waiver of the requirement to summersession@uchicago.edu.
 They will receive a confirmation of their waiver eligibility and application instructions via email.